phosphene/react-d3-hotload-test-demo/README.md

 The approach chosen here is to use [d3act](https://github.com/AnSavvides/d3act) as it uses a clean separation of d3 and React.

+In fact, we have copied d3act's classes into our src/components directory so that the reasoning is obvious and can be thought through and extended with ease.

 ### Usage